azazelm3dj3d/0xnose/README.md

 -l=DEFAULT, --debug=DEFAULT

    Activate debug logging for one or more systems.
 Available debug
-   loggers: xnose, xnose.importer, xnose.inspector, xnose.plugins,
+   loggers: nose, nose.importer, nose.inspector, nose.plugins,
-   xnose.result and xnose.selector.
+   nose.result and nose.selector.
 Separate multiple names with a comma.

 --debug-log=FILE